 To simply put it, when you use credit, you are borrowing money with a clause that you will pay back within a specified period of time.

-Tips on how you can boost your credit rating
+How to boost your credit rating

-So when you apply for a credit card, loan, mortgage, contract mobile phone or even monthly car insurance, your credit rating will be checked to determine the likelihood of you paying back the money you borrowing or services you are signing up to.
+So when you apply for a credit card, loan, mortgage, contract mobile phone, or even monthly car insurance, your credit rating will be checked to determine the likelihood of you paying back the money you borrowing or services you are signing up to.

 Depending on your credit score, lenders will determine what risk you pose to them.
 So just because one company rejects you, it doesn’t automatically mean another will.